fed-v/technical-analysis/README.md

 - Vitest Test:
   - Though focused on runtime stubbing, the test declares `const MOCK_STRING: string` to satisfy the component’s prop types.
   - When stubbing `useFetch`, the returned object mimics the shape `{ data: { value: Partial<PaymentsData> } }` so TypeScript will flag any missing or mismatched fields.

-- Overall, each file leverages TypeScript interfaces and type annotations—on state, props, computed values, and mocked data—to enforce correct shapes and reduce runtime errors.
+Overall, each file leverages TypeScript interfaces and type annotations—on state, props, computed values, and mocked data—to enforce correct shapes and reduce runtime errors.

 ### 4. Error Handling

-Across the four files, error handling is present but largely implicit:
+Across the application files, error handling is present but largely implicit:

 - Pinia Store
   - Contains no direct network calls, so it does not include error‐handling logic.
 Any fetch errors would need to be caught by the components or composables that populate state before calling store actions.
 - Nuxt 3 Index Page